GeXiaoguo/gexiaoguo.github.io/_posts/2017-1-17-IQueryable, IEnumerable, Repository.md

-# IQueryable, IEnumerable and Repositories #
+---
+layout: post
+title: IQueryable or IEnumerable
+---

-When implementing the Repository pattern against a database storage, one always has to choose from returning an IEnumerable or an IQueryable collection.
+When implementing a data access layer against a database storage, one always has to choose from returning either an IEnumerable or an IQueryable collection.
 I'd say neither is a good choice.
-Instead, the following pattern should be applied for the following reasons
+Instead, the following pattern should be applied.
+Neither IQueryable nor IEnumerable should escape the data access layer.

     public List<Entity> GetEntity()